When is Hyde Park Winter Wonderland 2023?

 The Winter Wonderland site (and it's a MASSIVE site) is located in the south-east corner of Hyde Park — just head for the flashing funfair lights and big wheel.
 The nearest tube stations are Hyde Park Corner, Marble Arch, Green Park and Knightsbridge, though those first two in particular tend to get very busy.
 If you have accessibility requirements or are travelling with children, Green Park is your best bet as it has step-free access.

 There are multiple entrances to Winter Wonderland (map at the bottom of this page), although not all are open at all times.
 Plenty of signs and stewards will help you find your nearest entrance.
-Top tip: look up whichever attraction you're heading to on the Winter Wonderland website; the 'Quick Facts' box on the right of each page says which entrance is best, or which tube station is closest and this document (PDF) has that info too.
+Top tip: look up whichever attraction you're heading to on the Winter Wonderland website; the 'Quick Facts' box on the right of each page says which entrance is best, and handily, there's a what3words location for each attraction too.

 Do you need to pay for a ticket to get into Hyde Park Winter Wonderland?

-If you went to Winter Wonderland last year, you may remember that things changed significantly compared to previous years, so that crowd sizes could be managed with the ongoing Covid-19 situation.
+If you went to Winter Wonderland in the last couple of years, you may remember that things changed significantly compared to previous years, so that crowd sizes could be managed with the ongoing Covid-19 situation.

-Those changes have stayed in place for the 2022-23 season.
+Those changes look to be permanent, as they have stayed in place for the 2023-24 season.
 Once again you need to book a ticket to enter the Winter Wonderland site, regardless of which activities you're doing once inside.
 This is where things get slightly confusing, because your entry fee depends on when you're visiting.
 If you're visiting Off-Peak (generally, that's weekday morning up until mid-December), entry is free, but you still need to book.
-If visiting in Standard times (weekend mornings, weekday afternoons), entry is £5 per person, and in Peak times (weekend afternoons/evenings), it's £7.50 per person.
-December weekends tend to sell out way in advance, so get in quick if you're planning a visit
+If visiting in Standard times (generally weekend mornings, weekday afternoons), entry is £5 per person, and in Peak times (weekend afternoons/evenings, and weekday evenings closer to Christmas), it's £7.50 per person.
+December weekends tend to sell out way in advance, so get in quick if you're planning a visit.

 If you're thinking that entry + ice skating + food + a ride or two for the whole family is starting to sound spendy, there's a way around this.
-Entry tickets are free at any time, if you spend £25 (up from £20 last year) or more on attractions or advance food and drink packages at the same time as you buy your tickets.
+Entry tickets are free at any time, if you spend £25 or more on attractions or advance food and drink packages at the same time as you buy your tickets.